 You’ll likely have to contact your agent to determine your insured value and the deductible percentage.

 If you’ve been impacted by Hurricane Ida, you’ll want to read our recent post about tips to mitigate roof damage from the storm.

 Your policy will have a limit on the amount of coverage.
-Your insurer is not obligated to cover any damage that exceeds this limit, so make sure you’re aware of what your limits are before filing a claim for roof storm damages.
+Your insurer is not obligated to cover any damage exceeding this limit, so make sure you’re aware of your limits before filing a claim for roof storm damages.

 Limits typically range between 50-100% insured value and can go higher or lower depending on your policy.

 In Louisiana, most insurance companies will cover windstorm damages up to 100% insured value as long as a hurricane causes them with winds sustained at 73 miles per hour or more (category three) for an entire 12-hour period in one location.
 It’s not considered “tropical storm strength” because Louisiana has rules that set the minimum thresholds for windstorm damage.

 If a storm is less intense or doesn’t last 12 hours, homeowners will have to share responsibility with their insurance company if they want coverage above 50% insured value.

 In this case, you’ll need to make up the difference by paying an extra premium – which can add up if you’re trying to cover 100%.

 What does Louisiana storm damage insurance cover?

 Generally, homeowners’ policies will cover damage from wind and hail but not flooding.
 For more details, be sure to check out this fantastic resource on the Louisiana Department of Insurance website.